 Back when racing contracts used to allow it, drivers would compete in more than one series at a time.
 Mario Andretti raced Indy cars as well as Formula 1.
 Jackie Stewart competed in Formula 1, CanAm, and the European touring car series.

 So when we heard there was going to be a soap box derby just down the road from where we lived, it was just another form of racing to us and best-friend David and I decided to build and run a car.

 One of a series of posts about the racing antics we got up to before arriving in competitive karting.
-Check the overview for links to other posts in the series.
+Check the overview or the sidebar on the right for links to other posts in the series.

 Of course we were both too big for a soap box racer, but we convinced David’s younger brother Andrew to be the driver.

 The derby organizers tried to keep things competitive by specifying which wheels you could buy and where you had to buy them.
 Everything else was left up to your design imagination, which was pretty appealing to us.

 All the other cars were big and bulky and we didn’t really understand that.
 After all, it was the early ‘70s and aerodynamic, light F1 cars were all the rage.
 We were determined to use our extensive F1 constructors’ knowledge to full advantage (cough).